tinygiant98/quest/README.md

     and quest steps.
 These properties include quest prerequisites, step rewards, step prewards and step objectives.
 Most properties can be "stacked" (more than one added).
 Examples of this will follow.

-    TODO Move Warnings and Notes for Time Usage here.

 Custom Quest-Assocated Variables:
     There are several functions that allow the user to associated Int and String variables with any quest.
 These variables are stored in the volatile module-associated sqlite database in a separate